 How to prep your cast iron skillet for homemade biscuits - on a paper towel, take some lard or shortening and rub it all around your cast iron skillet before placing the biscuits inside.
 This helps prep the pan and prevents the biscuits from sticking to the bottom while baking.

-- ONE - do not overwork the dough!
-This is the most important tip!
-To keep sweet potato biscuits soft - so the key is you CANNOT overwork the tender dough.
+PRO TIP - do not overwork the dough!
+To keep sweet potato biscuits soft - the key is you CANNOT overwork the tender dough.
 Bring together the dough with your hands and use gentle pressure with the rolling pin.
 You do not want to be squeezing, pressing, rolling hard, and bringing the dough together a bunch.
 This will result in dense biscuits that will not be tender and rise tall.
 The dough will be crumbly throughout the process and that is ok and correct.

 Recipe